What's new in Pega Robotic Automation

-Build 188.8.131.52 greatly enhances your PDF processing capabilities.
+Build 184.108.40.206 greatly enhances your PDF processing capabilities.
 The new visual designer makes working with PDF files much easier because you can visually identify the items within the file that you want to automate.
-Once identified, these items appear in your Object Explorer so you can use them directly in your automation.
-With this new functionality you can now perform the following actions:
+Once identified, these items appear in your Object Explorer so that you can use them directly in your automation.
+With this functionality you can now perform the following actions:

-- Read and write to form objects (items that can be edited by users in a standard PDF editor) in your automation, similar to what you would do with an interrogated adapter control.
+- Read and write to form objects (items that users can edit in a standard PDF editor) in your automation, similar to what you would do with an interrogated adapter control.

-- Use Optical Mark Recognition (OCR) to detect if an image-based document has check marks and/or signatures at known locations.
+- Use Optical Mark Recognition (OCR) to detect whether an image-based document has any check marks, signatures, or both at known locations.

 - Automatically detect tables within PDF files based on intersecting lines and extract the information in those tables into a data table for use in your automation.

 - Use the reconciliation mode to quickly automate a workflow.
-This lets a Runtime user see the data elements that were extracted from a file and update those elements if required.
+In this mode, Runtime users can see the data elements that are extracted from a file and update those elements if required.

 For more information, see Incorporating PDF files in your automation using Pega Robot Studio version 19.1.